quickwit-oss/quickwit/README.md

 # 💡 Features

--  Up to 10x cheaper on average compared to Elastic - [learn how.](https://quickwit.io/blog/commoncrawl)
+- Up to 10x cheaper on average compared to Elastic - [learn how](https://quickwit.io/blog/commoncrawl)
 - Index data persisted on object storage
-- Indexed JSON documents with or without a strict schema (JSON Field).
+- Indexed JSON documents with or without a strict schema (JSON Field)
 - Ingest, Search & Aggregation API Elasticsearch compatible
 - Lightweight Embedded UI
-- Cloud native: kubernetes ready
+- Cloud-native: Kubernetes ready
 - Add and remove nodes in seconds
-- Runs on a fraction of the resources: written in Rust, powered by the mighty tantivy.
+- Runs on a fraction of the resources: written in Rust, powered by the mighty tantivy
 - Sleep like a log: all your data is safely stored on object storage (AWS S3...)
 - Optimized for multi-tenancy.
 Add and scale tenants with no overhead costs
 - Exactly-once semantics
-- Kafka native ingestion
+- Kafka-native ingestion
 - Search stream API that notably unlocks full-text search in ClickHouse
 - Decoupled compute & storage
 - Works out of the box with sensible defaults